 The Children’s ward is now clean, with windows protected by mesh, washing hands is in place, litter is disposed appropriately, beds are clean, toilet working.

-The new Neonatology is very effective, modern, very well spaced and organized, quite well managed and staffed, with 3 modern incubators and several new equipments.
+The new Neonatology is very effective, modern, very well-spaced and organized, quite well managed and staffed, with 3 modern incubators and several new equipment.
 It is a real example of a major and effective change in the most critical sector of children’s care (the premature and the sick newborn).

-One critical point which does require more action and surveillance is record keeping especially to register admission, to register the day of dismission from the hospital in order to compute the length of stay, as well to keep record books for materials, drugs, etc. This point requires immediate action, to avoid misreporting at the next evaluation.
+One critical point which does require more action and surveillance is record keeping specially to register admission, to register the day of discharge from the hospital in order to compute the length of stay, as well to keep record books for materials, drugs, etc. This point requires immediate action, to avoid misreporting at the next evaluation.

 As far as the single items of the checklist I observed: